velopert/react-webpack2-skeleton/README.md

 # React-webpack2-skeleton

-React-webpack2-skeleton is a lightweight React boilerplate that uses Webpack2.
+React-webpack2-skeleton is a Universal React boilerplate that uses Webpack2.

 ## Features
  - Webpack2 with url-loader, sass-loader, css-loader, babel-loader